BlaxKnight/maeochat/README.md

 In order to use this project, your os should have the requirements softwares and libraries.

-- apache2 ( optional but not recommended for production use )
+- apache2 ( optional but recommended for production use )
 - php 8.3
 - mysql ( sqlite, ...)
 - browser ( firefox, chrome, ...)